Barbaras Timeline

 1930s

 • [Reported by Glen Barbaras] Emma Gutknecht had 3 children: Erwin who never married; Esther who married Walter Barkow and moved away; and Florence who married Arthur Barkow, moved upstairs at 2478 Medford Ave. and started a family.
 They all met at the Lutheran church.
-Florence played with Gordon (Barbaras) and me as younger kids and we,cin turn, played with her kids one of whom was Nancy for whom Gordon named his plane, Fancy Nancy.
+Florence played with Gordon (Barbaras) and me as younger kids and we, in turn, played with her kids one of whom was Nancy for whom Gordon named his plane, Fancy Nancy.
 Art got his Ph.D. in physics at Marquette but did his research at Chicago using their equipment.

-• Emil "uncle fat" Falk married later in life to Agnes ? (born in Denmark).
+• Emil "Uncle Fat" Falk married later in life to Agnes ? (born in Denmark).
 She was from Minneapolis and worked for Western Union transmitting the play by play description of Milwaukee Brewer baseball games by telegraph key.
 She also handled all the confidential personal wires from Frank Lloyd Wright in Wisconsin.
 Some involved his women friends but she did not discuss them.
 Fat and Agnes lived 2 blocks away in an apartment so they were always involved with the family as were Bill, Minnie and Harold who lived about 6 blocks away